ubuntu/ubuntu-project-docs/docs/reference/exception-CertbotUpdates.rst

 ------------------

 The SRU should be done with a single process bug, instead of individual bug reports for individual bug fixes.
-The one bug should have the
+See `bug
-following:
+1640978 <https://launchpad.net/bugs/1640978>`__ for an example.
+The one bug should have the following:

 -  The SRU should be requested per the `StableReleaseUpdates <https://wiki.ubuntu.com/StableReleaseUpdates>`__